Reivax2003/PixelPhysics/README.md

 Controls:
-Left Click to Place
+Left Click to Place,
-Right Click to Delete
+Right Click to Delete,
-Space to Pause
+Space to Pause,
-Right Arrow to Advance Time (While Paused)
+Right Arrow to Advance Time (While Paused),
-Scroll to Move Left and Right
+Scroll to Move Left and Right,
-Control Click to Pan
+Control Click to Pan,
-Change Material in Menus
+Change Material in Menus,

 Trello: https://trello.com/b/vTjLOnEO/pixel-physics